finotes/finotes.github.io/_posts/2018-02-02-swift-docs.md

 ### Report Network Call Failure

-Issues like status code errors, timeout issues and other failures will be reported for all network calls by fi.notes, from your application.
+Issues like status code errors, timeout issues and other failures will be reported for all network calls by Finotes, from your application.

 If you are using URLSession with shared.dataTask then issues in all REST api calls will be reported automatically.
 ```swift